-B. The fill pipe shall be tested as installed in the vehicle.
-Fuel system mockups sufficiently complete to demonstrate production vehicle compliance with these specifications may be used.

-C. The vehicle shall be parked in a level attitude and oriented such that normal vapor and liquid hose loads are applied to the nozzle.
-Normal vapor and liquid hose loads may be represented by applying a retractor cable tension of approximately ten pounds to a hose clamp attached to the liquid hose approximately three feet from the nozzle as measured along the hose.

-D. Gasoline used as fuel during the tests shall have a Reid vapor pressure of at least 8.5 pounds per square inch (psi) and be at a temperature of 21° plus or minus 5° Centigrade.

-E. The pressure drop from the nozzle/fill pipe interface through the vapor passage shall be nominally 0.5 inch of water (gauge) as measured with a nitrogen gas flow of 60 cubic feet per hour though the vapor passage.

-F. Each test shall be conducted as follows:
+- B. The fill pipe shall be tested as installed in the vehicle.
+Fuel system mock-ups sufficiently complete to demonstrate production vehicle compliance with these specifications may be used. - that normal vapor and liquid hose loads are applied to the nozzle.
+Normal vapor and liquid hose loads may be represented by applying a retractor cable tension of approximately ten pounds to a hose clamp attached to the liquid hose approximately three feet from the nozzle as measured along the hose. - D. Gasoline used as fuel during the tests shall have a Reid vapor pressure of at least 8.5 pounds per square inch (psi) and be at a temperature of 21° plus or minus 5° Centigrade. - E. The pressure drop from the nozzle/fill pipe interface through the vapor passage shall be nominally 0.5 inch of water (gauge) as measured with a nitrogen gas flow of 60 cubic feet per hour through the vapor passage. - F. Each test shall be conducted as follows:

-At the start of the test the fuel tank shall be approximately 10 percent of the nominal tank capacity.
-The nozzle to be sued for dispensing gasoline shall be in the normal hands-off-latched position.
+At the start of the test the fuel tank level shall be approximately 10 percent of the nominal tank capacity.
+The nozzle to be used for dispensing gasoline shall be in the normal hands-off-latched position.
 The fill rate shall be the minimum rate necessary to demonstrate compliance with the applicable fill rate specification set forth in Section 4.
 The nozzle shall be allowed to dispense gasoline until automatic nozzle shut-off.